Policies and Procedures by Category: Graduate Policies And Procedures

 Change of Objective

 Enrolled graduate students may seek admission to an alternate degree program by filling out a Change of Objective form.
 The form can be obtained online.
 Transfer of previously earned units to the alternate program must have the approval of the department to which the student applies.
-Students on academic notice (formerly academic probation) may only …
+Students on academic notice may only change their program …

 Classified Status (Graduate Policy)